 The season of festivals is upon us.
-Chaitra Navratri starts on 6th April and goes on till 14th April this year.
-Chaitra Navratri is that time of the year when people observe fast and celebrate the nine auspicious days of Navratri 2019.
+It is the time of the year when everything around spreads festive cheer, be it the decorations or the delicious food.
+Sharad Navratri starts on 17th October and goes on till 25th October this year.
+Navratri is that time of the year when people observe fast and celebrate the nine auspicious days of Navratri 2020.
 While some may perceive this as a time to feast on their favourite Kuttu Puris and Kaddu Pakoras, Navratri fasting if done in a healthy way can actually help you detox.
 The nine nights – Navratri – is traditionally a time to fast, and pray.
 It is a time to cleanse the mind and body, to rejuvenate.
 Both Chaitra and Sharad Navratri are celebrated at the change of seasons, a time for the body to change gears and get ready for the next seasonal cycle.
 The best time to break away from the regular and give the body rest.

 Unfortunately, as we celebrate Navratri, we indulge too.
 We gorge on high fat, sugary and calorie dense foods.
 Traditional ingredients used during this period are very healthy and wholesome.
 They add both essential nutrients and compounds that protect us from diseases, which is largely the purpose of the festival, to fortify us from within during the changing season.
 Kuttu, samai, singhara and amaranth are great sources of fiber, protein and antioxidant polyphenols.
 The complex carbohydrate and soluble fiber in them adds to satiety by slowing digestion.
 Dry fruits and nuts add a boost to the nutritional value of the day's food, while fresh fruits and vegetables provide vitamins and minerals to keep you energised.